 The National Guard is composed of the Army National Guard and the Air Force Air National Guard.
 In times of war, Guard members can be mobilized and deployed to defend the country both domestically and overseas.

-Do you come home after National Guard basic training?
+Do you come home after the National Guard basic training?

 Soldiers are not permitted to return home after basic training and must instead attend school instruction to finish their Guardsmen training.
 So, be prepared for it!